websiteinspiration/bugsplat.rb/entries/mail-rep.md

 ## How much does this cost?

 Glad you asked!
-Mail Rep is a one-time purchase of $500.
+Mail Rep is a one-time purchase of $750.

 Once you've filled out the intake form I'll spend as much time as it takes setting up your initial deliverability records, we'll collect data for a week, and then I'll crunch all of that down into refinements and questions about senders you might have missed.
 We'll refine your setup one more time and make it just right.

-At the end of the process, if you're at all unhappy with Mail Rep I will provide you with a **full refund**.
-I stake my business on improving the world and making people happy, and that includes standing behind the work I do.

 **Boost your email deliverability with Mail Rep. Move the needle for your business.**